Auto Mechanic

 My a/c will not work.
 1996 Mazda B2300 I have checked the fuse, it is charged, and the compressor will cycle on and off, but it will still blow hot air.
 Anybody have any insight on what it could be?

-Asked by kelly almost 11 years ago
+Asked by kelly over 11 years ago

 Hiya Kelly,